-Brooklyn Judge Upholds Mandatory Vaccinations, As New York City Closes More Schools
+Judge Upholds Mandatory Measles Vaccinations As New York Closes More Schools

 "The unvarnished truth is that these diagnoses represent the most significant spike in incidence of measles in the United States in many years and the Williamsburg section of Brooklyn is at its epicenter," he wrote in his opinion, The Wall Street Journal reports.

-Robert Krakow, the parents' attorney, said that his clients were disappointed and that they were discussing next steps, according to the Journal.
+Robert Krakow, the parents' attorney, said that his clients were disappointed and that they were discussing next steps, according to The Journal.
 He said he was not surprised by the decision.

 In Thursday's release, the city said it had identified three children who were exposed to measles but were still unvaccinated as of last Friday.
 The cases will go to a hearing, where parents will pay a $1,000 penalty if the violations are upheld, according to the city.
 Parents who do not appear at the hearing or respond to the summons will be fined $2,000.